mqunell/nextjs-template/README.md

-My project template for learning Next.js that includes TypeScript, Tailwind CSS, Mongoose, ESLint, and Prettier.
-Also includes some basic code examples.
+My Next.js project template that includes TypeScript, Tailwind CSS, Mongoose, ESLint, and Prettier.
+Also includes some basic code stubs.

 ---